MakotoE/guess-the-eval/about.md

 ## Positions database

-Thanks [The Week in Chess](https://theweekinchess.com/), for the PGNs.
-From the first 50 games of the World Rapid 2021 database, I choose two random positions each.
+Thanks to [The Week in Chess](https://theweekinchess.com/) for the PGNs.
+From the 56 games of Candidates Tournament 2022, I choose up to two random positions of each.

-All evaluations were calculated with Stockfish 14.1, to a depth of 25 with NNUE.
+All evaluations were calculated with Stockfish 15, to a depth of 30 with NNUE.

 Selecting positions for the positions database is difficult.
 There may be very one-sided positions.
 Also, the points scoring algorithm may need tweaking.
 If you know of a possible way to improve the scoring algorithm, please leave create an issue with your idea.